thetisproject/thetis/examples/headland_inversion/README.md

 node on the mesh, within the prescribed lower and upper limits.
 Gradient or Hessian regularisation (of the control field) can be used to ensure node-to-node changes are not too severe.
 See [Kärnä et al., 2023](https://doi.org/10.1029/2022MS003169) for detailed explanations.
-- Uniform bed friction: the `Control` is one `Constant` value, which keeps the bed friction uniform across the domain.
+- Uniform bed friction: the `Control` is one uniform value, which keeps the bed friction uniform across the domain.
 - Region-based friction: the `Control` is a set of values, corresponding to certain regions of the model.
 These regions may be a simple split between areas of the domain or may be based on seabed particle data - see [Warder et al., 2022](http://dx.doi.org/https://doi.org/10.1007/s10236-022-01507-x), for example.